lwhorton/gdt/README.md

-# some thoughts on the matter
+# What is this?

-objective: build a small web app that queries the giantbomb API to offer users the ability to
+objective: build a small web app that queries the giantbomb API to offer users the ability to:
 1. search for video games
 2. add those video games to a cart
 3. checkout with those games in the cart

 ## objectives
+- use clojure and its web idioms
-- keep the whole thing as dependency-free as possible
+- as few dependencies as reasonable
-- "use the platform" - html, css, and barely any js
+- "use the platform" with html, css, and (hopefully barely any) js. let's not use some giant rails/django/phx-like thing.
-- provide useful hypermedia responses wherever possible. don't write RPC.
+- provide useful hypermedia responses wherever possible. http is great, don't write RPC.
-- don't spend much time polishing a toy- this is only a proof of some level of competency
+- don't spend time polishing a toy- this is only a proof of some level of competency
 - dont run out of free rate-limited API requests

 ## notes
-- we're using core.memoize on a 12h ttl, which seems reasonable for essentially a user-fed video game wiki
+- we're using core.memoize on a 12h ttl, which seems reasonable for what is essentially a user-fed video game wiki-over-API. this caching could cause some weird unexpected behaviors, which we're not going to solve in this small project.
 - our single user is hardcoded "user-1", and no authn/authz or sessions were considered
-- no database was configured, we're using an atom with useful domain functions covering mutation
+- there is no database, we're using an atom with useful domain functions covering mutation. a db could be swapped in later by only changing these domain functions, if necessary.
-- checkouts can be exceedingly complex on large distributed, eventually consistent systems. we are making 0 attempt at solving such problems as inventory mutexes in order to finish in a reasonable amount of time.
+- checkouts can be exceedingly complex on distributed, eventually consistent systems. we are making 0 attempt at solving these problems, such as inventory mutexes, in order to finish in a reasonable amount of time.
-- in a similar line of reasoning, we're omitting meaningful transactionality
+- in a similar line of reasoning, we're omitting transactionality/rollback
-- in a similar line of reasoning, the layout is functional but not pretty
+- in respect to time, the layout is functional but not pretty
-- a judicous use of 303s keeps us safe/idempotent in the absence of a transactionality system
+- we leverage http and a lot of 303s to remain safe/idempotent in the absence of a transactionality system
-- due to the slowness of the provided search API, we've implemented some progressive enhancement to provide more meaningful feedback to the user while they wait. this comes at the cost of some complexity, and i don't really like it.
+- due to the slowness of the provided search API, we've implemented some progressive enhancement to provide more meaningful feedback to the user while they wait. this comes at the cost of some complexity, and i don't really like it, but it's quick-enough.
+- related to the slowness of the API in general, we're both caching responses and capturing entities

 # getting started

+there is currently no build/deploy implemented here. we could package a jar with tools.deps, but we are short on time.

-## to dev
+## development

 ```
-GIANTBOMB_API_KEY=... make dev
+$> GIANTBOMB_API_KEY=... make dev

-;; repl in, and eval:
+;; connect to the repl, and eval:
-(gdt.main/-main ...relevant args...)
+repl> (gdt.main/-main)

-;;
+;; browser
-visit localhost:3000
+url: localhost:3000
 ```

+please let me know (@lwhorton) if anything seems broken.